Vanished/VPNBOX/README.md

 ```
 $ wget --no-check-certificate 'https://docs.google.com/uc?export=download&id=0B_U-Jx4uRplbUHpQYVZ3WC0yaE0' -O /etc/openvpn/vanished.conf
 ```
-Create `/etc/openvpn/login` containing only your username and password, one per line, for example:
+Create `/etc/openvpn/login` containing only your username and password (in the welcome email from VanishedVPN), one per line, for example:

 `nano /etc/openvpn/login`

 ```
-user12345678
+my_email_is_my_username
-MyGreatPassword
+MyVanishedVPNpassword
 ```

 Update the config file to authenticate using your new password file